mdillondc/fzf/README.md

---search-nvim             fsv                  Search file contents and open in Neovim --search-rel-zed          fsrz                 Search recursively in current directory, open in Zed --search-rel-nvim         fsrv                 Search recursively in current directory, open in Neovim
+--search-nvim             fsv                  Search file contents and open in Neovim --search-rel-zed          fsrz                 Search recursively in current directory, open in Zed --search-rel-nvim         fsrv                 Search recursively in current directory, open in Neovim --launcher                fl                   Application launcher for commands, snaps, flatpaks, and desktop apps
 ```

+## Application Launcher

+The `fl` command provides a unified interface to launch applications from multiple sources:

+- **Native Commands**: All commands available in your PATH
+- **Snap Packages**: Installed snap applications
+- **Flatpak Applications**: Installed flatpak apps
+- **Desktop Applications**: Apps with .desktop files (system and user locations)

+The launcher uses fzf to provide fuzzy searching with previews showing:
+- Command type and name
+- For desktop apps: Name, Comment, and Exec information
+- Launch commands for different package types

+Simply run `fl`, start typing to filter, and press Enter to launch the selected application.

 ## Cache System